 In 1975 some Buddhist groups founded the European Buddhist Union in London to promote cooperation between Buddhists of different European countries.
 Inside EBU today there is a special committee of national unions that gives voice to common interests concerning the European Union.

-National unions operate in Austria, Belgium Croatia, Finland, Italy, Germany, Netherlands, Norway, Poland, Portugal, Slovenia, Spain, Sweden, Switzerland, and—as a network—also in UK.
+National unions operate in Austria, Belgium, Croatia, Finland, Italy, Germany, The Netherlands, Norway, Poland, Portugal, Slovenia, Spain, Sweden, Switzerland, and—as a network—also in UK.
 Each Union has its own peculiar characteristics due to the cultures of origin and the different status that Buddhism enjoys in the national context.

 In Austria, Buddhism is officially recognized.
 To be considered Buddhist, it is necessary to join the National Union which issues a specific certificate.
 In Norway and Sweden, Buddhists enjoy the same rights and receive the same support as other religious traditions based on the number of practitioners which is regularly surveyed.
 In Germany, each ethnic or national Buddhist group has its specific rules, while in France, due to the clear separation between state and religion, the Buddhist centers have the legal status of religious congregations and tend to join the French Buddhist Union, which for over twenty years every Sunday morning has broadcast a Buddhist religious program on a national channel.

 A sizeable international movement is Soka Gakkai, a relatively young Japanese Buddhist religious movement with chapters established in several European countries, with the most numerous presence in UK and Italy.
 Soka Gakkai Buddhism is present in 35 European countries, and in many of them it is registered as a religious organization or association.
 There are approximately 130,000 members in Europe.
 The largest organizations are situated in France, Great Britain and Italy, followed by Spain and Germany, Austria, Switzerland and Portugal.
 It is also present in the Scandinavian peninsula and in some Eastern countries.
 Soka Gakkai is part of the national Buddhist unions in Great Britain, Belgium, the Netherlands, Finland, Austria, Spain and Italy.
 In 2016 the Italian Buddhist Institute Soka Gakkai signed an agreement (intesa) with the state that guarantees rights for worship and financial support coming from a share of the taxes collected by the State (the so-called “8/1000” or otto per mille).
-Soka Gakkai favors proselytism as a religious practice, has a characteristic pyramidal structure and is divided into groups with specific tasks and interests that appeal to the interest of many Europeans, such as young people, women, environment, Buddhism in action for peace, sustainability.
+Soka Gakkai favors proselytism as a religious practice, has a characteristic pyramidal structure and is divided into groups with specific tasks and interests that appeal to many Europeans, such as young people and women, interested in the issues of environment, peace and sustainability.

 Maria Angela Falà

 Baumann, M. (2019).
-Buddhism in Europe.
-History, current state of affairs, and adaptations to European large-scale social trends, in Thich Nhat Tu (ed.), Buddhism around the World.
-Hanoi: Religion Publ., pp. 163-78
+Buddhism in Europe: History, current state of affairs, and adaptations to European large-scale social trends, in T. Nhat Tu (ed.), Buddhism around the World.
+Hanoi: Religion Publisher, pp. 163-78